Jacksonville, FLTop Climate Change Risks: Heat, Precipitation, Flood

 The number of the hottest days in Jacksonville is projected to keep increasing.

-In a typical year between 1985-2005, people in Jacksonville, FL experienced about 7 days above 95.3ºF in a year.
-By 2050, people in Jacksonville are projected to experience an average of about 43 days per year over 95.3ºF.
+In a typical year around 1990, people in Jacksonville, FL experienced about 7 days above 95.2ºF in a year.
+By 2050, people in Jacksonville are projected to experience an average of about 43 days per year over 95.2ºF.

 Climate change is increasing the frequency and intensity of heat waves, even in places with cooler average temperatures.
 See more information on heat risk.
 Everyone can take steps to reduce their risks from extreme heat.

-The amount of precipitation during the most extreme days in Jacksonville is projected to increase.
+The share of precipitation during the biggest downpours in Jacksonville is projected to increase.

-An extreme storm for Jacksonville, FL is a 48-hour rainfall total greater than 1.2 inches.
-Historically, about 22.3" of rain (or the equivalent in snow) fell over about 10 storms each year.
-By 2050, about 23.4" of rain are projected over about 11 storms each year.
-The annual precipitation in Jacksonville, FL is projected to increase from about 51.6" to about 52.4".
+A downpour for Jacksonville, FL is a two-day rainfall total over 1.2 inches.
+Around 1990, about 43.0% of precipitation fell during these downpours.
+In 2050, this is projected to be about 45.0%.
+The annual precipitation in Jacksonville, FL is projected to increase from about 51.5" to about 52.3".

 The risk on the most dangerous fire weather days in Jacksonville is moderate.
 The number of these days per year is expected to increase through 2050.